spacecatpixel/lokidocs/docs/Contributing/HowToContributeToLokiDocs.md

-And now if we make any changes the changes will show up within our gui to create a commit and pull request.
+And now if we make any changes the Github gui will know straight away the changes we have made.